wp-plugins/pro-mime-types/readme.txt

 == Changelog ==

 = 1.0.5 =
-* Added: Default mime options (enabled for safe, disabled for the rest) (effective only before first safe has been made)
+* Added: Default mime options (enabled for safe, disabled for the rest) (effective only before the first save has been made)
 * Added: Default Mime Types are directly active on first activation
 * Added: single-site compatibility
 * Added: Extra option saving sanitation